-In sentences like (2), a cue-based retrieval mechanism would assume that a retrieval is initiated at the verb (are) with at least two retrieval cues: grammatical subject and plural.
-In sentence (2a), the key matches one of the retrieval cues, because it is the grammatical subject, but mismatches the plural cue.
-In sentence (2b), both nouns partially match the retrieval cues: the key matches the grammatical subject cue, while the cabinets matches the plural cue.
-An interesting prediction of the activation-based model (confirmed by experimental findings; see Jäger et al., submitted, for a meta-analysis) is that reading times are faster at the verb in (2b) than in (2a).
+is initiated at the verb (are) with at least two retrieval cues: grammatical subject and plural.
+In sentence (4a), the key matches one of the retrieval cues, because it is the grammatical subject, but mismatches the plural cue.
+In sentence (4b), both nouns partially match the retrieval cues: the key matches the grammatical subject cue, while the cabinets matches the plural cue.
+An interesting prediction of the activation-based model (confirmed by experimental findings; see Jäger et al., 2017, for a meta-analysis) is that reading times are faster at the verb in (4b) than in (4a).
 This is so because a situation with no unambiguous match (both nouns are partial matches) leads to statistical facilitation (Raab, 1962), that is, an overall speedup when we examine mean reading times (facilitatory interference).
 For facilitatory interference in ungrammatical sentences, the predictions of the default activation-based model and the activation-based model with different variances are the same.
-This situation can be simulated using race-plot script mentioned before, by assigning arbitrary (but plausible) activations to the candidates to retrieval in (2a) and (2b): In (2a), the key (partial match) can be assigned an activation of 4 and the cabinet install.packages(c("dplyr", "tidyr", "ggplot2","cowplot","shiny")) #if needed library(shiny) #load shiny runUrl("http://www.ling.uni-potsdam.de/~nicenboim/code/race-plot.zip")
+This situation can be simulated using race-plot script mentioned before, by assigning arbitrary (but plausible) activations to the candidates to retrieval in (4a) and (4b): In (4a), the key (partial match) can be assigned an activation of 4 and the cabinet (no match) an activation of 2.5 (and $\sigma = 1.5$); this would result in a mean reading time of approximately 832 ms. Notice that since the process is not deterministic, different simulations will show different retrieval times; the relationship between the conditions, however, should hold on average.
+In (4b), the key (partial match) can be assigned an activation of 4 and the cabinets (partial match) an activation of 3.5 (since they will not necessarily reach exactly the same activation); this would result in a faster reading time on average, approximately 692 ms.